• Skip to primary navigation

 Fix: Slow or Laggy Keyboard Issue on Mac

-In our case, the problem of the external keyboard on your Mac becoming painfully slow to operate was due to interference from USB 3.0 device.
+In our case, we were dealing with the issue of an External keyboard connected to Mac Mini being painfully slow to operate due to interference from USB 3.0 device.

 Advertisement